cloudnativeciso/guardrails-starter/README.md

   You can download it directly from the workflow run:
   1. Go to **Actions → latest run** for your push/PR
   2. Scroll to **Artifacts** → download **sbom-spdx** → unzip to get `sbom.spdx.json`

+- **Executive Summary:**
+  Each run publishes a `security-summary.md` artifact with counts of HIGH/CRITICAL issues and SBOM status.

 ---